NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

     *   **Types & Payloads:**
         *   Core data structures (`SignedData`, `QbftBlockHeader`, `CommitPayload`, `RoundChangePayload`, etc.) are stable and used throughout the tests.
         *   RLP encoding/decoding for these types is implicitly tested via the validation logic that relies on correct message construction and parsing.
+    *   **Overall:** The `neura-consensus-qbft` crate is in a much more stable state.
+The core structures and adaptations are largely in place.

 **Date: 2024-05-22 - `neura_consensus_qbft` Initial Implementation**
     ***Build Status:** The `neura_consensus_qbft` crate compiles with a few `dead_code` warnings, which have been addressed with `#[allow(dead_code)]` attributes.